chelsea-designs/bird-search-and-rescue/README.md

 Checkout Page
 Order Confirmation: Provided the users payment is processed successfully, they will be taken to the order confirmation screen which will provide the user with a summary of the entire order as it has been recorded along with their order number.
 The order number will need to be unique for each order.
 If the user is a registered user and logged in at the time of order, they should be able to access the order details again at a later date.
 Non registered users should be able to access their orders status by entering the order number somewhere else on the site.
 Order Confirmation page
-All Blog Posts Page: The blog posts page is a key page within the site.
-From a user experience persepective, the blog provides an opportunity for the company to directly communicate with its customers, or prospective customers.
+All News Posts Page: The News posts page is a key page within the site.
+From a user experience persepective, the News provides an opportunity for the company to directly communicate with its customers, or prospective customers.
 This communication can be in the form of guides, product reviews, or any other type of communication that they believe their customers might find useful.
 The content the company can produce for this section of the site is important for SEO purposes also and can assist in their overall marketing efforts.
-Ideally therefore, users should be able to access the blog section of the site easily, and also be able to quickly assess which blog posts they are interested in.
+Ideally therefore, users should be able to access the News section of the site easily, and also be able to quickly assess which News posts they are interested in.
-All Blog Posts Page
+All News Posts Page
-Individual Blog Post: For the individual blog post page the full details of the post are available.
+Individual News Post: For the individual News post page the full details of the post are available.
 The layout is a clean simple design with an image at the top followed by the main content of the post.
-Individual Blog Post Page
+Individual News Post Page
 User Account Page: The user account page is a central location from which users can manage their entire account.
 All potential options need to be easily accessible from this one page.
 A short menu of available options is located at the top of the page followed by the ability for users to add addresses, or change their default address to another saved address.
 Finally the option to delete their account is clearly available.
 By providing the option clearly and not hidden away it promotes trust with the user that they are in full control of their account.
 User Account Page